A QBist Ontology: Beyond correspondence

-In his \emph{Critique of Pure Reason}, Kant started out by saying that \emph{all} qualities are secondary.
+Enter Kant, whose \emph{Critique of Pure Reason} ranks as one of the most influential philosophical works of all time.
+Its appearance marks the end of the modern period and the beginning of something entirely new \citep{KantSEP}.
+In it Kant starts out by saying that \emph{all} qualities are secondary in Locke's sense.
 Nothing of what we say about an object describes the object as it is in itself, independently of how it affects us.
-But Kant did not stop at saying that if I see a desk, there is a thing-in-itself that has the power to appear as a desk, and if I see a chair in front of the desk, there is \emph{another} thing-in-itself that has the power to appear as a chair.
-For Kant, there was only \emph{one} thing-in-itself, a transcendent reality that has the power to affect us in such a way that we have the sensations that we do, and that we are able to ``work up the raw material of sensible impressions into a cognition of objects'' \cite[p.~136]{KantCPR}.
-Observe the dramatic change in the meaning of ``object''---from being something unperceived that has the power to affect us to being the product of a mental synthesis of impressions.
+Nor does Kant stop at saying that if I see a desk, there is a thing-in-itself that has the power to appear as a desk, and if I see a chair in front of the desk, there is another thing-in-itself that has the power to appear as a chair.
+For Kant, there is only \emph{one} thing-in-itself, an empirically inaccessible reality that has the power to affect us in such a way that we have the sensations that we do, and that we are able to ``work up the raw material of sensible impressions into a cognition of objects'' \cite[p.~136]{KantCPR}.

-Today the idea that the object of knowledge is created (or at least shaped) by the knowing mind is taken for granted by most continental philosophers.
-The term ``continental philosophy'' was adopted by professional philosophers in England after World War II to describe the various schools and movements then prominent in continental Europe, and to distinguish them from a set of loosely related approaches, commonly known as ``analytic philosophy,'' which had been prevalent from the early twentieth century in England and later in the United States and other English-speaking countries.
-The philosopher primarily responsible for initiating the analytic/continental divide was Kant.

-The central thesis of the \emph{Critique of Pure Reason} is that space and time are only subjective forms of human intuition. ``Intuition'' is the standard translation of the German word \emph{Anschauung}, which covers both visual perception and visual imagination.
-The revolutionary position taken by Kant was that the experienced world, or the world of appearances, was constructed by the human mind from a combination of sensory material that is passively received and concepts that owe their meanings not to particular experiences but to the context in which empirical knowledge is gained, the human mind.

-Assuming the absence of limits to the spatiotemporal resolution of human sensory experience, and taking for granted the apparent possibility of organizing the raw material of sensible impressions into a system of objects from which the organizing subject can withdraw, Kant was able to demonstrate the existence of regulative principles which, in relation to the resulting system of objects, take the form of universal laws.
-The concepts needed to formulate these laws owe their meanings to the logical or grammatical structure of human thought or language and to the spatiotemporal structure of human sensory experience.